This post may contain affiliate links. Please read my disclosure for more info.

 What’s Next?

-Of course, I’m partial to grinding coffee beans and turning them into delicious cold brew coffee or brewing them in an espresso machine.
-But not everyone likes the taste of black coffee or even flavored coffees.
-Chocolate-covered coffee beans or a coffee spice rub can be a great way to share your favorite fruit with your non-coffee-loving friends.
+I’m a big fan of grinding my own coffee beans to make tasty cold brew or using them in an espresso machine.
+But, I know not everyone enjoys black coffee or flavored varieties.
+For those friends, chocolate-covered coffee beans or a coffee spice rub can be a delightful way to introduce them to the world of coffee.